Anthraquinones: Applications

+Digester additive in papermaking

+9,10-Anthraquinone is used as a digester additive in production of paper pulp by alkaline processes, like the kraft, the alkaline sulfite or the Soda-AQ processes.
+The anthraquinone is a redox catalyst.
+The reaction mechanism may involve single electron transfer (SET).
+The anthraquinone oxidizes the reducing end of polysaccharides in the pulp, i.e., cellulose and hemicellulose, and thereby protecting it from alkaline degradation (peeling).
+The anthraquinone is reduced to 9,10-dihydroxyanthracene which then can react with lignin.
+The lignin is degraded and becomes more watersoluble and thereby more easy to wash away from the pulp, while the anthraquinone is regenerated.
+This process gives an increase in yield of pulp, typically 1–3% and a reduction in kappa number.

 In the production of hydrogen peroxide

 A large industrial application of anthraquinones is for the production of hydrogen peroxide.
 2-Ethyl-9,10-anthraquinone or a related alkyl derivative is used, rather than anthraquinone itself.

 Catalytic cycle for the anthraquinone process to produce hydrogen peroxide.

 Millions of tons of hydrogen peroxide are manufactured by the anthraquinone process.

 Pulping

 Sodium 2-anthraquinonesulfonate (AMS) is a water-soluble anthraquinone derivative that was the first anthraquinone derivative discovered to have a catalytic effect in the alkaline pulping processes.

 Dyestuff precursor

 The 9,10-anthraquinone skeleton occurs in many dyes, such as alizarin.
 Important derivatives of 9,10-anthraquinone are 1-nitroanthraquinone, anthraquinone-1-sulfonic acid, and the dinitroanthraquinone.